In spite of violent national tragedies, horror films endure

 ENDURING FRANCHISES

 The beginning of the year has become a popular time to release horror films.
-Universal's "Mama," about girls haunted by a woman they believe is their mother, comes out January 18.
-In February comes "Last Exorcism, Part II" by CBS Corps' (CBS.N) film division.
+Universal's "Mama," about girls haunted by a woman they believe is their mother, comes out Jan.
+18. In February comes "Last Exorcism, Part II" by CBS Corps' film division.

 "A lot of the public is oversaturated with the academy fare that's being pushed at the end of the year," said Lionsgate marketing chief Tim Palen, referring to highbrow films vying for Academy Awards.
 "This audience is easy to reach, relatively."